Deep learning in business analytics and operations research: Models, applications and managerial implications: Introduction

 \section{Introduction}

 What was once described by \citet{Davenport.2007} as \emph{\textquote{firms compet[ing] on analytics}} is now more true than ever.
+This development is currently propelled by the surge in \textquote{big data}, allowing for an efficient access and analysis of large datasets \citep{Chen.2012, Agarwal.2014, Baesens.2016}.
 Innovations in business analytics have become not only desirable but a key necessity for the successful performance of firms \citep{Mortenson.2015,Lim.2013,Ranyard.2015}.
 This holds true for all areas of business operations.
 Examples include, for instance, supply chain management \citep{Carbonneau.2008}, risk modeling \citep{Lessmann.2015}, commerce \citep{Scholz.2017}, preventive maintenance \citep{Sun.2009}, and manufacturing \citep{Hu.2017}.
 The core component for successfully competing with business analytics is the underlying predictive model.
 This represents the unit responsible for making the actual forecasts and its accuracy contributes directly to the overall value creation.

 With recent advances in machine learning, a specific type of predictive model has received great traction lately: \emph{deep learning} \citep{LeCun.2015}.
 The underlying concept is not specific to machine learning or data-analytics approaches from operations research, as it simply refers to \emph{deep} neural networks.
 However, what has changed from early experiments with neural networks is the dimension of the networks, which now can easily contain up to hundreds of layers, millions of neurons and complex structures of connections between them \citep[e.\,g.][]{He.2016}.
-This introduces the unprecedented flexibility to model even highly complex, non-linear relationships between predictor and outcome variables, a quality that has allowed deep neural networks to outperform models from traditional machine learning in a variety of tasks.
+This introduces the unprecedented flexibility to model even highly complex, non-linear relationships between predictor and outcome variables, a quality that has allowed deep neural networks to outperform models from traditional machine learning in a variety of tasks. \Cref{fig:MLP} depicts an illustrative sketch of a deep neural network.
+It should also be noted that big data \citep{George.2014, George.2016} is now prevalent in firms, yet traditional machine learning (\eg, support vector machines, random forests) can often not be applied to such large datasets, whereas the optimization routines in deep learning scale efficiently.